sagemath/sagetrac-mirror/docker/README.md

 Every push to our [GitLab repository](https://gitlab.com/sagemath/sage) triggers a pipeline in GitLab CI which pushes the actual images to Docker Hub.

-Have a look at `.circleci/` and `.gitlab-ci.yml` if you want to setup CircleCI or GitLab CI for your own fork of the SageMath repository.
+Have a look at `.gitlab-ci.yml` if you want to setup GitLab CI for your own fork of the SageMath repository.

 # Report bugs and issues